FAQ Video Series

 What aid is available for international students?

-We consider all admitted applicants, including international students, for school-supported aid: merit-based aid in the form of scholarships and/or modest assistantships (for MEM/MF only, valued at $3,000) and need-based grants.
+We consider all admitted applicants, including international students, for school-supported aid: merit-based aid in the form of scholarships and/or assistantships and need-based grants.

 International students are not eligible for federally supported loans such as the Stafford or GradPlus.
 Students who are U.S. citizens or permanent residents are eligible for federal loan programs.